 “I find myself running out of time or spending way too much time on both sites.
 Three to four hours combined.
 Is there any way, method, guide, or shortcut for this?”

 I probably spend between 10 and 20 hours a week on my blog stuff.
 I don’t imagine having two blogs to be easy.

 I also use tools that help automate my processes.
 For example, SocialBee.
-What I love about this is it allows me to plug in content and it reuses it.
+What I love about this is it allows me to plug in content and reuse it.
 I just have to make sure I create all that content upfront for it so that it can continue to run.

 So yeah, having some processes and finding ways to automate things is definitely the way to go especially if you’re running multiple blogs.